ewgewgewg/algo-site/content/posts/js-language.md

 {{< /code >}}

 You can also check if a value is not a number.
+The function will recognize valid numbers in strings.

 {{< code language="javascript" expand="Show" collapse="Hide" isCollapsed="false" >}}

 isNaN("a") // contains true
+isNaN("-5") // contains false
+isNaN(-5) // contains false

 {{< /code >}}